Installing Docker and Docker Compose on Ubuntu (Using Docker’s Official Repository)

 Install Docker from Official Docker Repository

-Now we’ll install Docker Engine and the Docker Compose Plugin using Docker’s official Apt repository.
+Now it’s time to install Docker Engine and the Docker Compose plugin using Docker’s official APT repository – not the outdated packages from Ubuntu’s default sources.

-This will ensure we get the latest version of Docker CE (Community Edition) and the integrated Compose v2.
+This ensures you get the latest version of Docker CE (Community Edition) along with the integrated Compose v2 plugin.

 sudo apt update